b-galazka/timetable-api/README.md

 ## GET /teachers

 Responds with an array of all teachers objects sorted ascending by lastname.
+Teachers without defined lastname are placed at the end of array and sorted ascending by slug.
+Teachers with slugs which starts with "#" are placed as the last items in array.
 Schema of each object in array:

 {